Artist interview: Laura Gröndahl

 – I am a designer for my education, and I have always known that I will do something creative professionally.
 I studied clothing design, and I worked as a designer for few years.
 But at the same time, I have always dreamed of painting, and now I have succeeded in combining my passions: painting and designing.

-Gröndahl experiments with different styles because she tires of things relatively quickly.
-The sources of her inspiration and the main themes of Gröndahl’s work come mostly out of nature.
+Gröndahl experiments with different styles because she gets tired of things relatively quickly.
+The sources of her inspiration and the main themes of her work come mostly from nature.

-– I have tried out boldly different styles, I don’t want to do only with one style.
-I get tired of things pretty fast, and because of that, I try out new things often.
+– I have boldly tried out different styles, since I don’t want to work only with one style.
+I get bored of things pretty fast, and because of that I try out new things often.
 I love intense colors and bold usage of them.
 My background as a fabric print designer shows in many of my works because my illustrations and paintings are print-like.
 One of my main themes is plants, they are my neverending source of inspiration.

 Gröndahl mainly works with her emotions on the frontline.

 – I am pretty intuitive, and I mirror my actions to feelings.
-Even though I am an educated designer, I don’t really plan my work ahead much, but I’d rather let the process take me.
+Even though I am an educated designer, I don’t really plan my work ahead much: I’d rather let the process take me.

 The open call for artists at Keran Hallit came at a perfect time for Gröndahl, for she had started to get interested in painting a large wall.

 – I had dreamed of getting a chance to implement my work on a large wall, and the open call for Keran hallit came out conveniently.
-I had previously made few murals, but much smaller in size, so this project’s scale was inspiring!
+I had previously made a few murals, but in much smaller size, so this project’s scale was inspiring!

 Gröndahl’s inspiration for the artwork at Keran Hallit were plants, and she exploited the whole wall for her work.

-– Lately, I’ve been doing a series “Flowers and plants,” from which the Keran Hallit piece is part.
-My handiwork there is recognizable, and I’ve evolved in the past few years.
+– Lately, I’ve been doing a series “Flowers and plants,” which the Keran Hallit piece is a part of.
+My work there is recognizable, and I’ve evolved in the past few years.
 The artwork [at Keran Hallit] “Blue plants” is a print-like piece, and I wanted to fill the wall appointed to me thoroughly.

-Painting on the large wall was everything Gröndahl had hopes, even though the scale was scary to her first.
+Painting on a large wall was everything Gröndahl had hoped for, even though the scale felt frightening at first.

-– It was amazing!!
-It was a fulfillment of one of my dreams, and now I am hoping to get working on even larger walls.
-At first, the size was even scary, but once I started working, the wall got smaller, and the painting was magnificent!
+– It was amazing!
+It was a fulfillment of a dream, and now I am hoping to get working on even larger walls.
+At first, the size seemed scary to me, but once I started working, the wall got smaller, and making the painting was magnificent!

 Gröndahl didn’t face many challenges, mostly a bit of nervousness.

-– Honestly, first I got scared when I saw the lifter that I used.
-But after a good introduction, using it was not a problem, and it was fun.
-During windy moments being up there, I got a little nervous, but gladly the painting swept me over.
+– Honestly, I freaked out when I first saw the lifter that I was supposed to use.
+But after a good introduction, using it was not a problem, and it was actually fun.
+During windy moments being up there made me a little nervous, but my passion for painting was stronger than my nervousness.

-Painting at Keran Hallit Gröndahl tells positively and mentions that her interest in painting murals has risen.
+Gröndahl talks about painting at Keran Hallit in a positive way, and mentions that her interest in painting murals has risen.

-– So great!
+– This is so great!
 The mural bug has bitten me good, and now I am dreaming of future mural projects.
-It is also great to see my work be part of a magnificent mural concentration with many talented artists.
+It is also great to see my work be part of a magnificent mural concentration consisting of works by so many talented artists.

 The reception of her work has especially warmed Gröndahl’s heart.

-– Thank you all who have shared pictures on social media of my work.
-So wonderful to see that people have found it and every single picture warms my heart.
+– Thank you all who have shared pictures of my work on social media.
+It’s so wonderful to see that people have found it, every single picture warms my heart!